dotnet/designs/accepted/2022/enable-512-vectors.md

 This is problematic for a number of reasons:

-  1. As new SIMD ISAs release, .NET developers must write additional SIMD code paths *per optimized library*, increasing code complexity and maintainence burden.
-At best, much time has to be dedicated to these libraires; at worst, libraries do not get upgraded for latest hardware advancements.
+  1. As new SIMD ISAs release, .NET developers must write additional SIMD code paths *per optimized library*, increasing code complexity and maintenance burden.
+At best, much time has to be dedicated to these libraries; at worst, libraries do not get upgraded for latest hardware advancements.

   2. Hand-optimized intrinsics lock software into a specific ISA, often with fixed thresholds for determining when to select a SIMD accelerated codepath for performance gains.
 In a JIT environment where we can glean performance characteristics of the underlying platform, intrinsics prevent adapting to the most _performant_ SIMD ISA available for a given _workload_.